Samantha Smith Challenge 2024-2025 Guidelines

 FINAL STEP

-Submit your project participation reports by April 30, 2024
+Submit your project participation reports by April 25, 2025 and celebrate!

 Join the Samantha Smith Challenge Celebration and share your project with other Samantha Smith Challenge participants!
-Consider creating a Samantha Smith Challenge Celebration in your community to broaden awareness of your issue and build bridges of understanding that lead to action for the common good.
+Consider creating a Community Celebration.
+The real impact of your project happens when you share your work with your community and broaden awareness of your issue.
+We hope you will use these suggestions to create a Community Celebration.

 Bring Americans Who Tell the Truth (AWTT) original portraits to your community.